Scarlet Aura: History

 At the same time it also set the new milestone for metal bands history: it started the first part of a conceptual trilogy called “The Book of Scarlet”, which consists of 3 albums and accompanying fantasy books.
 The books are written by Aura Danciulescu and combine the lyrics of the songs from the albums with the story of “Scarlet” that alongside the album immerse the audience into the amazing world of Scarlet Aura.
 The first book in the trilogy that went together with “Hot’n’Heavy” was “The Book of Scarlet – Ignition”.
 The album has received a stunning reception from the critics, reaching numerous of 9.5/10 and 9/10 notes and as the consequence – the band being featured in number of publications in Legacy, Break Out, Orkus! and other magazines.

 In 2019 Scarlet Aura focused mainly on writing new material and on preparing their fifth studio album Stormbreaker, which was released on 27 March 2020 – the 2nd album from the trilogy.
 The first single "High In The Sky" was released in August 2019 and revealed the style, sound and the band's direction for the upcoming album.
 Both, single and album were released through Silver City Records – band's own record label.
 The second volume of the trilogy "The Book of Scarlet – Scarlets United" is scheduled to be published before the end of 2020.

 In December 2019 it was announced that Scarlet Aura would join Visions of Atlantis, Edenbridge and Leecher (as opener) on 15 European shows in April 2020 to support the release of Stormbreaker album.
 In February 2020 the band was confirmed as special guest for Primal Fear and Freedom Call tour in September–October 2020.
-The tour with Primal Fear was re-scheduled for September 2021 and January–February 2022.
+The tour with Primal Fear was rescheduled for September 2021 and January–February 2022.
 Due to health issues the entire tour was cancelled by Primal Fear.

 In July 2020 Scarlet Aura in association with Silver City Records announced signing of the global Digital Distribution deal with Universal Music for the upcoming album, scheduled for 2021.

-To mark the 5th anniversary of the album Falling Sky, Scarlet Aura re-recorded, remixed and re-adapted the songs, in a special edition called Fallings Sky - 5th Anniversary, which was released on April 16, 2021 by Universal Music & Silver City Records.
+To mark the 5th anniversary of the album Falling Sky, Scarlet Aura re-recorded, remixed and re-adapted the songs, in a special edition called Fallings Sky - 5th Anniversary, which was released on 16 April 2021 by Universal Music & Silver City Records.

-On May 7, the title and the release date of the upcoming album was revealed - Genesis of Time, which was released on September 10, 2021 via Universal Music and Silver City Records and became the last instalment in The Book of Scarlet Trilogy.
+On 7 May the title and the release date of the upcoming album was revealed - Genesis of Time, which was released on 10 September 2021 via Universal Music and Silver City Records and became the last instalment in The Book of Scarlet Trilogy.

-On November 26, 2021 band released their second Christmas single - heavy metal cover of "Rockin' Around the Christmas Tree", continuing the tradition they have set in 2020 with heavy cover of "Jingle Bell Rock".
+On 26 November 2021 band released their second Christmas single - heavy metal cover of "Rockin' Around the Christmas Tree", continuing the tradition they have set in 2020 with heavy cover of "Jingle Bell Rock".
 The same day Scarlet Aura joined international booking agency "Nine Lives Entertainment".